 Who Invented X3 Bar?

 Dr. John Jaquish invented X3 Bar and 12 week resistance training program.
 His LinkedIn profile states he holds a PhD in biomedical engineering from Rushmore University.
 His personal website is JohnJaquish.com.
 Before he invented X3 Bar, he invented a device to reverse his mothers osteoporosis.
 Here's a video which discusses it:

-Before creating the X3 Bar, Much of Dr. Jaquish ‘s efforts were directed to improving osteoporosis-definitely laudable.
-Here is a video of the BioDensity device he used with his mom.
+Before creating the X3 Bar, Much of Dr. Jaquish ‘s efforts were directed to improving osteoporosis – definitely laudable.
+The device is called OsteoStrong.
+Click the link to see the video.

 Can You Reverse Osteoporosis?